RWLPedal/PracTempo/README.md

     ```bash
     npm install
     ```
-3. Build the project (outputs bundled JavaScript to `./js/bundle.js`):
+3. From the `ts` subdirectory, build the project (outputs bundled JavaScript to `./js/bundle.js`):
     ```bash
     npm run build
     ```
-4. Start the local development server:
+4. From the `ts` subdirectory, start the local development server:
     ```bash
     npm run start
     ```
     This command typically compiles the TypeScript (`main.ts` entry point) and serves the application locally.
+5. The server will be running at localhost:4000.

 ## Dependencies
+*   Node.js and npm
 *   Bulma - CSS library used for panelization.
 ---